-The TAs have agreed to hold a review session prior to the second exam.
+The TAs have agreed to hold a review session prior to the third exam.
 They will tell you how they prepared for exams, will answer your questions, and will have practice questions for you to try.
 They will not be presenting new information, so attending the review session is completely optional.
 If you'd like to attend, here is the time/location:

 You can also attend any of our office hours to ask questions and try practice questions.

 You may earn up to 5 optional extra credit points during each unit of the course.
 See the syllabus for the deadlines; once a deadline has passed, no additional extra credit may be earned for that unit.
 You may earn extra credit anytime before the deadline.
 If you earn more than 5 points for one unit, the remainder will be applied to the next unit.

 There are two ways to earn extra credit (you can do one or both for each unit if you choose):

 Start by going to this website to read about your rights and responsibilities as a participant: http://psychology.illinoisstate.edu/research/instructions.shtml.

 Then, sign up for studies using the Sona Systems on-line program: https://ilstu.sona-systems.com/.
 The user id is the same as your ULID.
 The password will be generated by the Sona Systems program early in the second week of the semester and sent to your ISU e-mail account.
 Please check your ISU e-mail and let the Experiment Coordinator (firstname.lastname@example.org) know if you do not receive a password from Sona Systems by the end of the second week of the semester.
 When contacting him, please supply the following information: First Name, Last Name, Course(s) you wish to use your credits in, and your User ID (your ULID).